Stability Conditions for 3-fold Flops: Hyperplane Arrangements via K -theory

 where $W_{\bC}\colonequals W\oplus\ii W$.
 As in Example~\ref{Ex3.11}, $\scrH^{\aff}_{\bC}$ can be viewed as the complexification of hyperplanes in the real level, provided that we swap the roles of $x$ and $y$.
 Indeed, if we set $H_{W}\colonequals W\cap\Level$, then $\scrH^{\aff}=\bigcup_{W\in\scrW}H_{W}$, and the linear bijection $\Level_{\bC}\to \Level\oplus\ii\Level$ defined by $x+\ii y\mapsto (x+y)+\ii y$ maps $\scrH^{\aff}_{\bC}$ to $\bigcup_{W\in\scrW}(H_W\oplus\ii H_W)$.

 The following two results are evident, by inspection, for any one-curve flops using Example~\ref{Ex3.11} above.
-The more general case requires a more involved combinatorial argument, so we again postpone the proofs until Appendix~\ref{comb appendix}.
+The more general case requires a more involved combinatorial argument, so again the proofs are postponed until Appendix~\ref{comb appendix}.

 \begin{lem}[\ref{path connected app}] The subspace $\bE_+\subset (\scrK_L)_{\bC}$ is path connected. \end{lem}

 \begin{prop} There is an equality

 where the union on the right hand side is disjoint. \end{prop}